Geometry of Reason: Spectral Signatures of Valid Mathematical Reasoning: Related Work

 \section{Related Work}

-\paragraph{Mechanistic Interpretability.} Understanding the internal computations of transformers has been a central goal of interpretability research.
+\textbf{Mechanistic Interpretability.} Understanding the internal computations of transformers has been a central goal of interpretability research.
 Foundational work by \citet{elhage2021mathematical} introduced mathematical frameworks for analyzing transformer circuits, while \citet{olsson2022context} identified ``induction heads'' as key mechanisms for in-context learning.
-Subsequent work has analyzed attention patterns in arithmetic~\citep{nanda2023progress,hanna2023how}, factual recall~\citep{meng2022locating,geva2023dissecting}, and reasoning tasks~\citep{stolfo2023mechanistic,feng2024towards}.
-Recent advances have shifted toward scaling sparse autoencoders (SAEs) to decompose model activations into interpretable features~\citep{gao2024scaling, cunningham2025sparse, templeton2025scaling}.
-Tools for automated circuit discovery~\citep{conmy2023automated} and activation patching~\citep{wang2023interpretability} have enabled systematic investigation.
-Our work complements these fine-grained circuit analyses by characterizing the global topological signatures of valid reasoning, providing a macroscopic view of model coherence.
+Subsequent work has analyzed attention patterns in arithmetic~\citep{nanda2023progress,hanna2023how}, factual recall~\citep{meng2022locating,geva2023dissecting}, and reasoning tasks~\citep{stolfo2023mechanistic,liu2022towards}.
+Recent surveys~\citep{rai2024practical} and tutorials systematize these techniques, while new methods enable attention head intervention for causal analysis~\citep{kadem2026interpreting} and sparse autoencoder-based feature extraction.
+Our work complements these approaches by analyzing the global geometric structure of attention rather than identifying specific circuits.

-\paragraph{Probing and Representation Analysis.} Linear probes have been extensively used to extract linguistic~\citep{hewitt2019structural,tenney2019bert}, semantic~\citep{ettinger2020bert}, and factual~\citep{petroni2019language} information.
-Recent work has probed for truthfulness~\citep{azaria2023internal,marks2024geometry}, uncertainty~\citep{kadavath2022language}, and reasoning capabilities~\citep{dziri2024faith}. \citet{burns2023discovering} introduced Contrast-Consistent Search (CCS) for unsupervised probe training.
-Newer approaches have focused on the geometry of refusal and deception~\citep{arditi2025refusal, pacchiardi2025detecting}, though concerns about probe reliability~\citep{belinkov2022probing} and the distinction between encoding and usage~\citep{elazar2021amnesic} persist.
-Unlike these methods, our spectral approach is training-free and operates on the interaction graph (attention) rather than static vector representations.
+\textbf{Probing and Representation Analysis.} Linear probes have been extensively used to extract linguistic~\citep{hewitt2019structural,tenney2019bert}, semantic~\citep{ettinger2020bert,li2021implicit}, and factual~\citep{petroni2019language} information from transformer representations.
+Recent work has probed for truthfulness~\citep{azaria2023internal,marks2024geometry}, uncertainty~\citep{kadavath2022language,kuhn2023semantic}, and reasoning capabilities~\citep{saparov2023testing,dziri2024faith}.
+Notably, 2025 work demonstrates that internal representations contain discriminative signals for hallucination detection~\citep{chen2024inside,zhang2025prompt,zhang2025detecting}, with attention outputs often providing stronger signals than other internal representations.
+However, concerns about probe reliability~\citep{belinkov2022probing,hewitt2019designing} motivate training-free alternatives.
+Our spectral approach requires no learned parameters and operates on attention structure rather than hidden states.